Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Sensitivity to binaries

 \subsection{Evaluation}

-After training, we can trivially generate new samples from the target distribution by drawing samples $\theta'$ from a unit-normal distribution and apply the inverse of Eq.~\ref{eq:regularisation}.
+After training the Gaussian mixture model, we can trivially generate new samples from the target distribution by drawing samples $\theta'$ from the Gaussian mixture model and applying the inverse of Eq.~\ref{eq:regularisation}.
 Alternatively, since these are density estimates, we can also directly evaluate the estimated density

 In practice, we want to evaluate the selection function